amirgazar/Decarbonization-Tradeoffs/README.md

   A single archive containing the full probabilistic simulation across all plants.
 - **Templates for Future/New Plants**
   Excel/CSV templates so you can plug in your own plant specs and run them through the same models.
-- **User Guide**
-  Step‐by‐step instructions on navigating the portal, understanding the outputs, and troubleshooting.
-- **Citation Information**
-  Recommended reference format for academic or policy work.
 - **Contact**
   Support details for questions or feedback.